nix-community/NixNG/README.md

 `nix build .#examples.<name>.config.system.build.ociImage.stream && ./result | docker load`.

+Or finally to quickly run a conguration without creating any image:

+`nix run .#examples.<systemName>.config.system.build.runDocker`.

 ## Contributing
 I've provided some basic docs in `./doc`, start with [README.org](/doc/README.org).
 There are some open issue which need work,